 Our focus is both local and international, with members working on a variety of mediation and facilitation projects.

-Recent MBBI—LA work includes the hosting of Peace Conversation Facilitation Training the graduates of which will practice their learned skills at the Peace in the South Bay, an international interfaith event on‘Is Religion a Pathway or An Obstacle to Peace.’
+Recent MBBI—LA work includes the hosting of Peace Conversation Facilitation Training.
+The graduates of this program will practice their skills at the Peace in the South Bay, an international interfaith event on ‘Is Religion a Pathway or An Obstacle to Peace.’
 Click here to read more.